easolhq/easolhq.github.io/docs/reference/objects/product/extra.md

 # extra.pre_checkout_modifier_groups

-Returns a list of [modifier groups]({% link docs/reference/objects/product/modifier_group.md %}) associated with this extra that the user must choose before checking out.
+Returns a list of [modifier groups]({% link docs/reference/objects/product/modifier_group.md %}) associated with this extra that the customer must choose before checking out.

 # extra.prices

-Returns an array containing the single [price]({% link docs/reference/objects/product/price.md %}) of this extra in the current user's currency.
+Returns an array containing the single [price]({% link docs/reference/objects/product/price.md %}) of this extra in the current customer's currency.

 {% raw %}
 ```liquid